-Accessibility testing is a form of automated and manual testing that helps us identify some of the potential accessibility concerns on DEV.
+Accessibility testing is a form of automated and manual testing that helps us identify some of the potential accessibility concerns on Forem.

-Many a11y issues are not obvious to everyone who contributes to the DEV project, therefore leaning on tools to help us identify these issues is a good practice.
+Many a11y issues are not obvious to everyone who contributes to the Forem project, therefore leaning on tools to help us identify these issues is a good practice.

 It's a good idea to use browser plugins while you're developing to keep an eye out for these issues, as well as including automated tests to catch regressions in future changes.